ypeikes18/Crypto-Strategy-Tracker/README.md

 1) Webpack to bundle the code

-2) npm
+2) npm to manage dependencies.

-3) D3 library for data visualization
+3) D3 library to create graphs showing the performence of a strategy over time.

+4) D3 to create graphs showing the value of a position based on selected future price points.

 ## Implementation Timeline